ahelmy/papyrus/README.md

 </p>

 ## Why another reporting generator tool?
 Papyrus is a simple reporting generator tool that allows you to create reports in a simple and easy way.
 It is designed to be used in a variety of scenarios, from generating simple reports to complex reports with multiple sections and sub-sections.
-Papyrus is designed to be easy to use and flexible, allowing you to create reports in a variety of formats, including HTML, Docs, PDF, and plain text.
+Papyrus is designed to be easy to use and flexible, allowing you to create reports in a variety of formats, including HTML, Docx, PDF, and plain text.

 ## Name origin?
 A material prepared in ancient Egypt from the pithy stem of a water plant, used in sheets throughout the ancient Mediterranean world for writing or painting on and also for making articles such as rope.